Evaluating Obama From 10,000 Feet

 Pundits once again step back to weigh his approach to the presidency

 Preparations for midterms are heating up and the post-health care political agenda is taking shape.
 Commentators are using the moment to perform one of their occasional check-ins on the presidential narrative.
 On the macroscopic view, how does Obama approach the presidency, and is his approach working?
 Opinion is divided.

+- 'Secrets of Obama's Underappreciated Success' Mark Halperin's somewhat glowing Time piece argues that Obama "is a master of personnel decisions," and that both Rahm Emanuel and the vice-president Joe Biden, despite controversy here and there, were excellent picks.
 "It's easy to forget what circumstances could be like, what problems Obama might have encountered"--Halperin reminds readers of the Clinton fiascos.

 ... beyond health care, Obama acted decisively to stop the world from going into economic depression, after inheriting a mess from his predecessor.
 Quibble all you wish about the dimensions of the stimulus law or the administration of the TARP or the Detroit bailout, but the actions taken were professionally handled, apparently necessary, and, so far, constructive.